Select travel dates to see prices

 Details on arrival

-Starting days are Monday to Friday all year around with flight arrivals at Port Elizabeth Airport no later than 15:30.
+Starting days are Monday to Friday all year around with flight arrivals at Port Elizabeth Airport no later than 15h30.
+Departure flights can be any time after 10h00.
 The day of the week you arrive, must correspond with the day of the week you finish your project.
 We do not do weekend arrivals or departures for this project.
 You will be met at Port Elizabeth Airport by a staff member and taken to the sanctuary.

 Availability